TheForsakenFurby/caveworld-datapack/README.md

 The overworld is ~120 blocks tall and made up entirely of caves and underground structures, clamped between a bedrock floor and a bedrock ceiling.
 All that space is covered by lush caves, dripstone caves, or the deep dark.

-There are several gameplay changes too, but the pack is intended to give a "vanilla-like" experience.
+There are several gameplay tweaks too, but the pack is intended to give a very "vanilla-like" experience.
 This data pack was designed to be a one-time experience, rather than a staple for all of your future survival worlds.
-(That would get dull, as many vanilla gameplay features are completely inaccessible.)
+(That would get dull, as most vanilla content is completely inaccessible.)

 All custom content is written in English.
 There are no translations, sorry.
 (I am NOT accepting translation offers: implementing translations would require me to ship a resource pack alongside this, probably as a mod, which I don't want to deal with.)

-If you have any questions, feedback, or want guidance, feel free to reach out to me via Discord @theforsakenfurby
+If you have any questions, feedback, or want guidance on how the heck you do something, feel free to message me on Discord @theforsakenfurby

 # HOW TO ENABLE !